-- Have a baccalaureate degree in public health, psychology, emergency management, biology, natural science, criminal justice, fire science, sociology, or management science from an accredited university, or must be a registered nurse - Demonstrate an interest or background in healthcare emergency management
+- Have a baccalaureate degree from an accredited university - · Demonstrate an interest or background in healthcare emergency management

 International students must submit their TOEFL scores.
 To be admitted you will need at minimum a 550 score for the paper-based exam; a 213 score for the computer-based exam; an 84 for the internet-based exam.